SnowJunior/fullstack_task/README.md

 - Detailed commits - Descriptive to know what was handled where
 - Paginated the data and allowed filtering across all pages
 - Use of scss together with MUI to offer full customization and control of components
+- Ensured the application requests were type safe
+- Error handling for any instance of failure of a request happening

 ## Video Link
 As the completed solution below is the link of a small demo of the process and the application solution and output that was created